It is a disgusting question. Just thinking about it turns my stomach.

 On its own, dog poop does not cause a rat infestation.
 There is no evidence to suggest that it even increases the rat population.

-There are many other things that have the potential to increase the number of rats in your area:
+Many other things have the potential to increase the number of rats in your area:

 - Poorly stored food